nezza/DexVault/README.md

 ## Introduction

-DexVault provides an easy-to-use RESTful API for signing API requests and for safekeeping the wallet credentials.
+DexVault provides an easy-to-use RESTful API for signing DEX messages and for safekeeping the wallet credentials.

 Main Features:
 - Simple to install, backup and use